doquyenduong/doquyenduong/README.md

 ❤️ **Fun facts:**

 * 👩‍🎓 Before switching to Data Science, I studied Hospitality & Event Management then Business Administration with specilization in Banking & Finance.
-* ✍️ Currently pursuing MSc Data Science & Applied Information @ [**Lucerne University of Applied Sciences and Arts**](https://www.hslu.ch/en/) to explore the field & gain knowledge to become a business analyst / business intelligence specialist / data analyst / data scientist - the sexiest job of the 21st century 😉.
+* ✍️ Graduated from MSc Data Science & Applied Information @ [**Lucerne University of Applied Sciences and Arts**](https://www.hslu.ch/en/) to explore the field & gain knowledge to become a business analyst / business intelligence specialist / data analyst / data scientist - the sexiest job of the 21st century 😉.
-* 🐼 Beside studying, I'm working at Deloitte as a data analyst.
+* 🐼 I'm making impacts at Deloitte as a Data Analyst.
 * 🔊 Neutral as Switzerland towards R & Python (the language will depend on use cases & companies' products).
 I'm trying to be the same for Power BI & Tableau =))
 * 📈 Fascinated in **`data analysis`**, **`data visualization`** to find trends, patterns, insights & make business decisions.
 * ✨ Interested in **`predictive analytics`**, **`applied machine learning`** and using statistical models to solve business problems & predict future.